.png)

 _edited.jpg)

-While undertaking our medical elective in Cambodia we identified families living in poverty, predominately living in the Doun Touk villiage in Kampot Most of these families are from the Cham community who were heavily persceuted during the Cambodian Genocide (1975–1979).
+We have identified and visited around 100 families living in poverty, predominately living in the Don Touk villiage in Kampot Most of these families are from the Cham community who were heavily persceuted during the Cambodian Genocide (1975–1979) and have very poor living conditions.
+We currently cover healthcare costs for around 130 children, 150 women and 100 men, with an average family income of $5 a day.

-Families enrolled in the programme are able to access care at Sonja Kill Memorial Hospital, a high-quality NGO healthcare provider in Kampot.
+Families enrolled in the programme are able to access care at Sonja Kill Memorial Hospital, a high-quality NGO healthcare lead by CEO Dr Cornelia Haener.
 We have secured a Category B discount of 33%, which is covered by the hospital.
 The remaining 67% of treatment and follow up costs are funded by our charity, ensuring families receive essential medical care without financial burden.
-In addition to covering healthcare costs, charitable funds are also invested directly back into the village, supporting community based health needs and longer term wellbeing initiatives.

 In memory of